ga-wdi-lessons/mongoose-intro/readme.md

 ## You Do: Initial Set Up for Reminders (5 minutes / 0:20)

-During today's in-class exercises, you will be creating a two-model Todo App using Mongoose and MongoDB.
-In this case, we will be creating two collections Authors and Reminders.
+During today's in-class exercises, you will be creating a two-model todo App using Mongoose and MongoDB.
+In this case, we will be creating two collections: Authors and Reminders.

 Authors will have many Reminders, although we won't be implementing that using a SQL relationship.